NOTE! This blog post was changed in May, 2019 to include new and updated information about the shadow ban on instagram!

 Initially there was a sense that people whose behaviour was not in line with instagram rules were being penalized and that in the process, rather accidentally, innocent accounts were being affected too.

-There was a cryptic message from instagram at some point I have been told stating that they were aware that there were teething problems with the hashtag system and that they were working on resolving it.
+There was a cryptic message from instagram at some point that they were aware that there were teething problems with the hashtag system and that they were working on resolving it.
 Some people speculated that perhaps there was a bug of some sorts and/or that instagram just couldn't cope with the large amount of users overloading their app; shadowbanning was their way of (temporarily) managing this influx of data.
+None of it fully convinced me, I have to say.

 So what can you do about it?